MarcioFCMartins/PTtidaltools/README.md

 # tidytides
-R package to read and process tidal data from the Portuguese National Institute
+R package to read and process tidal data from the Portuguese National Hydrographic Institute